Faces and maximizer subsets of highest weight modules: Main results and literature survey

+Henceforth, the notions of polyhedra, polytopes, faces, and supporting hyperplanes are used without reference.
+See \cite[\S 2.5]{KR} for definitions and results such as the Decomposition Theorem.

 \begin{remark} Weak faces generalize the notion of faces in two ways: first, if $R = \R$ and $X \subset \V$ is convex, then a weak $\R$-face is the same as a face.
 Weak $R$-faces involve satisfying the same condition as (weak $\R$-)faces, but with a different set $R_+$ of coefficients.
-Second, the notion is defined (and will be used) for non-convex (in fact, discrete) subsets of $\R^n$.
-Weak $R$-faces are very useful because they occur in many settings in representation theory and convexity theory; see Remark \ref{Rclosed}. \end{remark}
+Second, the notion is defined and used for non-convex (in fact, discrete) subsets of $\R^n$.
+Weak $R$-faces are very useful because they occur in many settings in representation theory and convexity theory; see Remark \ref{Rclosed}.
+There are also connections to distortion in geometric group theory; see Remark \ref{Rdistort}. \end{remark}

 The following basic results on weak faces are straightforward.